MV Jupiter (1973)

-History and Layout
+History and layout

 MV Jupiter was the first of a new generation of car ferries built in the 1970s to serve the routes on the Firth of Clyde.
-These ships came to be nicknamed the "Streakers" because of their greater speed (compared to what had served the area’s routes previously) and superb manoeuvrability (due to her novel propulsion units, which greatly reduced loading and unloading times at each end of her route).
+These ships came to be nicknamed the "Streakers" because of their greater speed (compared to what had served the area's routes previously) and superb manoeuvrability (due to her novel propulsion units, which greatly reduced loading and unloading times at each end of her route).

 Jupiter incorporated a large open car deck towards the stern, with enclosed passenger accommodation and services towards the bow across three decks.
-Her design was of the roll-on/roll-off type (but not drive through), with cars driving on via either the stern ramp or via one of the ramps amidships that lower to port and starboard respectively.
+Her design was of the roll-on/roll-off type (and technically drive-through, even though not through conventionally from bow to stern), with cars driving on via either the stern ramp or via one of the amidships ramps on the starboard side and the (rarely used) port side.
+Usual operation was to stern-load at Gourock and Wemyss Bay, and side-load via the starboard ramp at Dunoon and Rothesay.

 The ship housed two passenger lounges, one with a cafeteria.
 There was crew accommodation on the upper deck.

-The ship sported a "flying bridge", an additional deck directly above the main bridge with platforms extending to port and starboard, allowing the crew a better view of the ship’s approach to piers during docking.
+The ship sported a "flying bridge", an additional deck directly above the main bridge with platforms extending to port and starboard, allowing the crew a better view of the ship's approach to piers during docking.
 The flying bridge was not an original feature of the Jupiter; it was an innovation integral to the design of younger sister ship MV Juno (launched in September 1974) that was felt so useful it was retrofitted to Jupiter during her first annual refit.